liukanglai/Learning-diary/Computer/IDE+/Vim+/Plugins.md

 Plug 'godlygeek/tabular' " type ;Tabularize /= to align the =
 Plug 'gcmt/wildfire.vim' " in Visual mode, type i' to select all text in '', or type i) i] i} ip

-Plug 'scrooloose/nerdcommenter' " in <space>cc to comment a line

 " Dependencies